Enigmatic-Smile/docs/webhooks/README.md

 # Card
 There are two webhooks for card linking if you want to receive the response in your server side instead of client side when using the SDK callbacks.

+`card.linked` event is triggered when a card is successfully linked.
 ```json
 fileName:card.linked
 {